criblpacks/cribl-google-workspace-rest-io/README.md

 Upgrading certain Cribl Packs using the same Pack ID can have unintended consequences.
 See [Upgrading an Existing Pack](https://docs.cribl.io/stream/packs#upgrading) for details.
 ## Release Notes

+### Version 1.1.0
+* Collapsed multiple Collectors into two Collectors to simplify configuration.

 ### Version 1.0.2
 * Converted the sourcetypes assigned to each Collector to variabes.